The Livestock Conservancy: History and organization

 The Livestock Conservancy is headquartered in Pittsboro, North Carolina.
 Its mission is to protect "genetic diversity in livestock and poultry species through the conservation and promotion of endangered breeds."
 It organizes and participates in programs to rescue threatened populations, educate the public about rare breeds and genetic diversity, support breeders and breed associations, perform research on endangered breeds and assist gene banks in preserving genetic material.
 The Conservancy includes among its partners and members the Oklahoma City Zoo, which maintains the Children's Zoo, a petting zoo and children's museum that holds members of eight rare livestock breeds; and Colonial Williamsburg, a living-history museum that maintains populations of ten rare breeds.

 According to its literature, the Livestock Conservancy is funded by grants, sales of publications and promotional materials, membership dues and public donations.
 Publications sold include books on conservation and genetics, livestock husbandry, farming operations and breed guides.
 In the 1998 fiscal year, the organization claimed slightly over US$308,000 in income, coming mainly from public donations and membership dues, but also including service revenue, investment income and sales of goods.
 By 2009, this amount had jumped to slightly more than US$440,000, mainly from donations, grants and service revenue, but also including investment income.
 In 1998, the organization claimed slightly over US$288,000 in expenses, allocated mainly to program services, but with just under US$30,000 stemming from management, fundraising and general expenses.
 By 2009, expenses stood at almost US$490,000, spent mostly on employee salaries, benefits and other compensation (which includes program service expenses), but with almost US$150,000 stemming from management, fundraising and general expenses.
-The organization claims around 3,000 members as of 2009, a number up from 2,300 in 1989.
-It operates with a staff of nine, headed by an executive director, and a nineteen-member board of directors.
+The organization claims around 3,000 members as of 2023, a number up from 2,300 in 1989.
+It operates with a staff of eleven, headed by an executive director, and a nineteen-member board of directors.